Record supplemental videos, course lectures, guest speakers, student presentations, and more with Panopto

 Step 2.
 Name your recording

 Panopto automatically makes the default name the date and time of the session.
 For searches, the default session name is best.
 For classes, it is helpful add a topic description to the date and time default name.

 Step 3.
 Select your Primary Sources

 Make sure you select the correct audio source; Panopto requires audio.
 If you want to record video, select the correct video source from the drop down menu.
 Different classrooms have different audio and video options.
 We also have web cameras available for check out.
-Contact Media Services at email@example.com if you have questions about the options in your classroom.
+Contact Classroom and Conferencing Technologies at firstname.lastname@example.org if you have questions about the options in your classroom.

 Step 4.
 Select the appropriate option for slides

 If you are you using either Powerpoint or Keynote make sure either the PowerPoint or Keynote box is checked.

 If you are using other software applications in addition to PowerPoint or Keynote in your presentation such as Word documents, Excel Spreadsheets, web pages, Prezi, recording your computer screen may be a good option.
 By default, your built-in computer screen is selected.
 If you do not want to include anything from your screen, beyond PowerPoint or Keynote, change the source option to None.